Macxim/macxim.github.com/_posts/en/2015-02-26-introduction-to-cssnext.md

 I know the feeling.
 Now you're in love too. :)

 Well, just to wrap it up here, let's say that the main purpose of **cssnext** is to build things according to the W3C specifications keeping in mind that, theoretically, it can be removed later on (when not needed anymore).
+Meanwhile, there is still work to do: here you can find a [list of features that are waiting to be implemented](https://github.com/cssnext/cssnext/issues?q=is%3Aopen+is%3Aissue+label%3Afeature+label%3Aready).

 Now it's your time to play.
-Be sure to check the [GitHub repository](https://github.com/cssnext/cssnext), follow [@cssnext on Twitter](https://twitter.com/cssnext) to get the latest news & join [#cssnext on irc.freenode.net](http://webchat.freenode.net/?channels=cssnext) if you have any questions.
+Be sure to check the [GitHub repository](https://github.com/cssnext/cssnext), follow [@cssnext](https://twitter.com/cssnext) on Twitter to get the latest news and join [#cssnext on irc.freenode.net](http://webchat.freenode.net/?channels=cssnext) if you have any questions.